lpicci96/lpicci96/README.md

 ### A little more about me...

+I am originally from Italy, I grew up in Zimbabwe, I studied in the United States, and now I live in France - I'm a born digital nomad.
 Like most data science geeks, I'm usually working on some side projects for fun.
 I sometimes dabble with the #TidyTuesday challenge because I love data viz (and the R community is great!).
-Other than data stuff I love playing tennis and cooking - and I often help out at my [family's restaurant](https://www.instagram.com/aroma_caffe_167/?next=%2F) in Harare when I visit.
+Other than data stuff I love playing tennis (and most sposrts in general) and cooking - I often help out at my [family's restaurant](https://www.instagram.com/aroma_caffe_167/?next=%2F) in Harare when I visit.
+Feel free to reach out over email, twitter, or on LinkedIn to chat or collaborate on fun projects!